PCA-POSC-Caesar-Association/Public_ISO23726-1/src/docs/index.md

 EXAMPLE 3
 Ontologies for business processes (e.g. scheduling, maintenance), for equipment (e.g. piping and valves), and for specific international standards (e.g. IEC 61360-1:2017<a href="#ref-2">[2]</a>).

+### 5.4 Ontology alignment
+A shared ecosystem requires [ontological alignment (3.2.7)](#90902_id-70c1695a-814e-45f5-c952-a68cf5c2737e) to ensure new artefacts are aligned to IDO or to existing IDO-aligned [reference ontologies (3.1.3)](#90902_id-996eca6e-ae2b-4f5b-e84c-1638f3bd2914) in the OBI series.
+The goal is to avoid adding classes and properties that are already represented in the OBI series.
+.Requirements for [ontology alignment (3.2.7)](#90902_id-70c1695a-814e-45f5-c952-a68cf5c2737e) are specified in 6.6

 ### 5.5 Reference data libraries
 The engineering community has a history in developing reference data libraries ([RDL (3.3.5)](#90902_id-94d8adaf-b5ac-475d-fa03-878c2eb37fdf)).
 These are intended as shared resources managed by standards bodies and industry associations.
-Examples include CFIHOS, ECLASS, ISO 15926-4 and IEC CDD.
+Examples include CFIHOS, ECLASS, ISO 15926-4 and IEC CDD although in their current forms these reference data libraries are not IDO compliant.
 For use in the OBI series these [reference data libraries (3.3.5)](#90902_id-94d8adaf-b5ac-475d-fa03-878c2eb37fdf) are be aligned to the IDO [upper ontology (3.1.4)](#90902_id-a2afc511-994c-4a84-8aa1-4d8e28292229), or 2) to an existing IDO compliant [reference ontology, (3.1.3)](#90902_id-996eca6e-ae2b-4f5b-e84c-1638f3bd2914) or 3) to an existing OBI series [ontology module (3.3.2)](#90902_id-f0a96969-59c0-45d2-f367-dcf0066267ea).
 These RDLs may be managed by different external groups.
 These groups sit outside of the control of the ISO 23726 committee.
 In these situations, the following are some suggestions.

 a) Both groups align completely, and prefer to share a term and namespace

-b) Both groups align (perhaps after one or both groups make some concessions modifications) and they get to create the "valve" term in each of their namespaces with an appropriate annotation between the two terms.
+b) Both groups align (perhaps after one or both groups make some concessions modifications) and they get to create the term in each of their namespaces with an appropriate axiom between the two terms.

 c) The groups cannot meet a common ground.
 They diverge, but note a "caveat" in their [metadata (3.4.3)](#90902_id-5c183346-1414-49e8-be56-8dc3a60d704e), noting the misalignment with another term / concept in the OBI series.

 ### 5.6 Relationship to Semantic Web technologies
 IDO is an OWL 2 [upper ontology (3.1.4)](#90902_id-a2afc511-994c-4a84-8aa1-4d8e28292229).
 It is formulated in OWL DL, a sublanguage of OWL 2 based on [description logics (3.2.4)](#90902_id-dbf73766-faeb-4a8c-ffc8-71e66fb154da) (DLs).
 DLs are a family of languages used in artificial intelligence and [Semantic Web (3.4.4)](#90902_id-4c838da8-8cf6-48ab-8b2f-47be27b44bda) technologies for logic-based knowledge representation and reasoning.
-Typical [ontology reasoning (3.2.8)](#90902_id-75768bd8-00ef-4c11-a67a-8e2dd8d9566e) tasks include: (1) consistency checks; (2) automated classification, i.e. inference of implicit class hierarchies; (3) inference of new facts.
-OWL DL reasoners are software engines that automatically perform OWL DL [ontology reasoning (3.2.8)](#90902_id-75768bd8-00ef-4c11-a67a-8e2dd8d9566e) tasks.
+Typical [ontology reasoning (3.2.8)](#90902_id-75768bd8-00ef-4c11-a67a-8e2dd8d9566e) tasks include: (1) consistency checks; (2) generation of taxonomical classification, i.e. inference of implicit class hierarchies; (3) inference of new facts.
+OWL DL reasoners are software engines that perform automated OWL DL [ontology reasoning (3.2.8)](#90902_id-75768bd8-00ef-4c11-a67a-8e2dd8d9566e) tasks without human intervention.
 In addition to providing a high-level vocabulary for representing industrial assets and processes, IDO's modelling patterns are designed to enable efficient automated reasoning for IDO-aligned ontologies by OWL DL reasoners.
 OWL 2 stands for Web Ontology Language, it is a W3C recommendation.
 The W3C (World Wide Web Consortium) is an international organization responsible for developing and maintaining open standards for the World Wide Web.
 IDO is an open standard for semantic exchange of industrial data between an organization's internal and external partners.
 IDO leverages the OWL formalisms and other [Semantic Web (3.4.4)](#90902_id-4c838da8-8cf6-48ab-8b2f-47be27b44bda) standards like RDF and SHACL developed by W3C.
-These underpin how the internet works to enable semantic exchange of existing data.
+These are proven and widely used technologies.

 ### 5.7 RDF vocabularies
 RDF-based vocabularies are a useful resource for modellers and to ensure standardization.